-Blueberries for babies can be an ideal solid food choice to start weaning.
+Blueberries for babies can be a great choice of solid food to start weaning your baby at the age of six months.
 Packed with lots of nutrition, blueberries make for a delicious treat for your little ones.
 After strawberries, blueberries are the next popular choice of berries that are a good source of fiber and vitamins.

 So if you are thinking of introducing blueberries to your baby, read on to learn more about their nutritional benefits.
 We have also shared some tasty blueberry recipes that your infant may enjoy.